gsalomao/maxmq/docs/adr/003-use-mqtt-protocol.md

 ## Decision

 Today, there are several protocol in the IoT market, such as MQTT, CoAP, LoRaWAN, and so on.
-Choose one protocol for the MaxMQ is not a simple task and we chose for the MaxMQ the MQTT as the main protocol.
+Choose one protocol for the MaxMQ is not a simple task, and we chose for the MaxMQ the MQTT as the main protocol.

 This does not mean that the MaxMQ will not implement other protocols than the